suhaibzahmed/unit-1-eval/wrike_website_clone.md

 This page is basically for the user to enter his/her details if he/she is interested to have a demo shown to them.

 ## Technologies
-This clone was built using technologies like -
+This clone was built using the following technologies -
 * HTML
 * CSS
 * Javascript (DOM Events and Attributes)